alkc/SHEsisPlus/README.md

     id5  G G G  T A A  1 2 3  TA TT T
     id6  G A A  C C A  0 0 0  AA A  A

- The first column is sample id.
+The first column is the sample id.
 The following columns are genotypes.
-They should be deliminated by space, comma or tab.
+They should be delimited by space, comma or tab.
 Adjacent tokens will be compressed and will be treated as a single token.
 Genotypes can be any string (e.g. 1,2,3,4, or A,T,G,C , or A1,A2,A3,A4, or anything else) except 0, which is the coding for missing genotypes.

-The above shown is sample data for diploid and tripolid species.
+Shown above is sample data for diploid and tripolid species.
 For diploid species, the columns correspond to: sample id, site1-allele1, site1-allele2, site2-allele1, site2-allele2, ....
 For triploid species, the columns should be: sample id, site1-allele1, site1-allele2, site1-allele3, site2-allele1, site2-allele2, site2-allele3, ...

 ### Quantitative trait data